Concordium/concordium-reference-wallet-ios/readme.md

 **Concordium**
 is a science-based proof-of-stake blockchain, the first in the world with identification built into the protocol and designed to meet regulatory requirements.
-**Concordium Mobile Wallet App** is a free and open-source app reference implementation for Android 8.0+ devices.
+**Concordium Mobile Wallet App** is a free and open-source app reference implementation for iPhone 13.0+ devices.
 ## App Store
 You can download the latest version on [App Store](https://apps.apple.com/us/app/concordium-mobile-wallet/id1566996491)
 ## Getting started

-1. Install Xcode.
+1. Install Xcode from the Mac App Store.
 2. Clone this repository.
 3. Install and run cocoapods: